-Assuming our relationship has blossomed and you’ve received your gorgeous images, you’ll have signed a contract and model release, and know that I have your face-data stored in my systems.
-Not to worry though because it’s not used for any biometrics (the things of airports and national security).
+You have the right to NOT be featured on my website or marketing materials, however, assuming our relationship has blossomed and you’ve received your gorgeous images, you’ll have signed a contract and model release, so I'll operate under the assumption that you are happy with me sharing unless I hear otherwise.
+Your face-data will be stored in my systems but not to worry - it’s not used for any biometrics (the things of airports and national security).

 Marketing in photography is paramount.
 Literally no one would book me if they couldn’t view my past shoots.
 This is agreed to in my contract/consent and is necessary to my business, therefore is classified as ‘legitimate interest.”
 You’ll likely have a cameo on FB, Instagram, this site even, and who knows, maybe somewhere else someday.
-If there’s certain images you wish to remain private I will honor that and we’ll make it work.
+If there’s certain images you wish to remain private I will honor that - just reach out to discuss.

 Sometimes, your face attracts attention.
 While, as the photographer I hold the copyright to the images, I do respect you.
 If a company would like to purchase a photo I shot of you, your consent would be requested.

-exciting sense of the word, a cookie is a miniature data file used for storing info.
-They are confusing but regardless,
+in the less exciting sense of the word, a cookie is a miniature data file used for storing info.
+They are

-I have not intentionally placed cookies on this site because I do not know how.
-In fact, I have spent many, MANY
+I have not intentionally placed cookies on this site because I do not know how to.
+In fact, I have spent

 about their cookie collection below.